xinkjs/xink/README.md

 Validate incoming route data for types `form`, `json`, route `params`, or `query` search params.
 Validated data is available as an object within `event.valid.[form|json|params|query]`.

-Your validators are part of hooks.
+Your validators are defined in `HOOKS`.
 For each handler, define a function that returns an object of validated data for the data type.
 Any thrown errors can be handled by `handleError()` (see further below).

 In the Zod example below, only json data, which matches your schema, will be available in `event.valid.json`; in this case, for POST requests.